Why Choose Us?

 How are your instructor's paid?

 Our instructors are paid by the hour.
 Some schools give you a price with an instructor included, but one of the dirty little secrets of flight schools is that many times the CFI is getting hosed.
 What do I mean?
 One way is that the CFI is only paid for the time he/she is in the helicopter with you, but the school still charges you for the full time they were with you.
 Let me give you an example.
 Pretend you are a sales rep and you drive to meet some clients.
 You have a 45 minute drive to get there, and you have 2 separate meetings, each of which is blocked out for 2 hours.
 You pull up and see the first guy in the parking lot so you start discussing the business and answering questions.
 This takes about 45 minutes as well.
 Then, you both take the elevator up to a conference room, and spend an additional 1 hour and 15 minutes with him.
 This is repeated in the second meeting.
 Between the travel and the meetings you just spent 5 and a half hours of your day.
 However, when you get back your boss will only pay you for the time you were in the conference room with clients (two and a half hours).
 Oh sure, he is still charging the clients for the full time, but you are not being paid.
 Now, what happens if the elevator broke and you had to take the stairs, or the client wanted to ask a bunch of questions in the lobby instead of the conference room?
-Needless to say at the end of the week your pay check would be slim, also that they can try and keep their rates low?
+Needless to say at the end of the week your pay check would be slim, all so that they can try and keep their rates low?
 Sounds like they may need a new business model.

 We feel that if you worked for this company you would probably not be very happy, and if you are not happy then you would probably not offer the best customer support and service.